 Start grid reference: SK 08808 92913

-Please note this is free layby car parking, there’s a small layby but at weekends cars will park on the grass verges along Snake Pass.
-The postcode is not the exact location.
+Please note this is free lay-by car parking, it’s a small lay-by so at weekends cars will park along Snake Pass.
+Update January 2022 – Some sections now have double yellow lines so please check it’s safe before you park.
+There is no exact postcode to the location so I’ve removed for this location to avoid confusion.
 Click here for the Google maps pin.

 Nearest train station: Glossop train station (4 mile/6.5 km)

 From the train station, there are no public transport options to the start of the walk on Snake Pass.